Badin Hall (University of Notre Dame): Later years

 In 1947, the Hall celebrated its 50th anniversary, with a ceremony featuring the university president.
 In 1972, Badin become one of the first two residence halls (the other being Walsh Hall) to be converted as a women's dormitory following the acceptance of women into the university.
 Renovations for the transition to a woman's dorm included increased storage facilities and more washing and drying equipment.
 The first rector of Badin as a women's hall was Kathleen Ceranksi.
 Badin celebrated its centenary in 1997, with events including a speech about his time in the Hall by former resident Fr.
 Edward Malloy.
 In 1998 the mascot changed from Badin Attitude to the Badin Bullfrogs.
+In 2003, Badin won the interhall football championship.
 Badin became the first residence hall in Notre Dame history to win overall Hall of the Year in consecutive years, winning the prestigious award consecutively in 2010, 2011, and 2012.
 In 2011, Badin's first floor was renovated to house students for the first time in the hall's history.
 Badin was extensively renovated in the 2017-2018 year, with air-conditioned lounges and kitchens on every floor, and a larger gym.
 Renovations included a new chapel, since the original industrial building did not include an apt space; the money was donated by Peter and Nancy Baranay.
-The chapel features stained glass windows from the early 20th century, donated by alumni Charles Hayes and Jon Rittenand originally designed by Franz Xaver Zettler in Munich, Germany, and restored from an old Chicago convent.
+The chapel features stained glass windows from the early 20th century, donated by alumni Charles Hayes and Jon Ritten and originally designed by Franz Xaver Zettler in Munich, Germany, and restored from an old Chicago convent.
 The renovated chapel was built in Notre Dame brick, as the main building itself was, that was rescued from the demolition of Brownson and Corby Halls.
 The residents of Badin Hall moved to Pangborn Hall for the year.

 Description

 Badin hall is built in Second Empire Architecture.
-The hall is H shaped, with the central portion with a slated roof while the two lateral wings have a mansard roof atop of classical cornices.
+The hall is H-shaped, with the central portion with a slated roof while the two lateral wings have a mansard roof atop of classical cornices.
 It is built in yellow brick, three story high, and features a large porch and a balcony on the eastern side.
 The first floor is entirely dedicated to social spaces (including the new chapel), while the upper floors house the student rooms.
 Badin is mostly composed of single rooms, and is the smallest of the women's dorms.